calgns/eslint-prettier-config/README.md

 ### third exemple simple one in css file
 ![third gif exemple vscode css file](./assets/md-exemple3.gif)

-### commands, on terminal
+## commands on terminal
-if in your settings you have chosen to format on save then, there is no need to do that, and if have errolens installed you will rarely see the terminal.
+if in your settings you have chosen to format on save and if have errolens installed you will rarely see the terminal.

 inside the root of the project